uSs3ewa/EndoscopeAi/docs/quality-assurance/user-acceptance-tests.md

 # User Acceptance Tests

-Medical staff verify that the Windows build installs correctly, connects to the STT server, and allows annotating a screenshot during a test procedure.
+Medical staff verify that the Windows build installs correctly, automatically installs Python dependencies, launches the STT server, and allows annotating a screenshot during a test procedure.